joshuagryphon/plastid/docs/source/examples/sequence.rst

      genomes.
 Beacause `2bit <twobit>`_ files are binary and indexed, they use far less memory than `FASTA`_ files.

-:data:`yeti` doesn't implement any of its own file readers, but it is compatible with any parser that returns sequences as a dictionary-like object of string-like objects.
+:data:`plastid` doesn't implement any of its own file readers, but it is compatible with any parser that returns sequences as a dictionary-like object of string-like objects.
 This allows users to use implementations in `Biopython`_ (for `FASTA`_, EMBL, & GenBank formats) and `twobitreader`_ (for `2bit <twobit>`_) files.